tevko/getCaniuse/README.md

 ##How will this affect performance on my site?

 The full caniuse.com database is really just a large JSON file.
 It doesn't get loaded on your site until a user intentionally clicks on a ``<get-caniuse>`` element.
+Weighs 1.9k minified and gzipped